-Mining in Ethiopia is governed by independent legal regime.
+Mining in Ethiopia is governed by an independent legal regime.
 Investment and income tax proclamation does not apply to mining activities.
-From the last decade, several amendments and re-enactments were made to the mining law, driven by the growing demand for metallic and industrial minerals and the need to create highly competitive legal frameworks for mining investment in Ethiopia.
+Since the last decade, several amendments and re-enactments were made to the mining law, driven by the growing demand for metallic and industrial minerals and the need to create highly competitive legal frameworks for mining investment in Ethiopia.

 Stake holders in Ethiopian mining regulation include Ministry of Mines, Geological Survey of Ethiopia, Environmental Protection Authority and regional mining agencies.

 The country’s mining laws constitute the following particular proclamations: